mendix/docs/content/howto/tutorials/start-your-first-app-2-build-a-dashboard-page.md

 Before starting with this how-to, make sure you have completed the following prerequisite:

-* Complete the first how-to in this series: [Start Your First App Step 1: Create the App](start-your-first-app-1-create-the-app)
+* Complete the first how-to in this series: [How to Start Your First App Step 1: Create the App](start-your-first-app-1-create-the-app)

 ## 3 Building Up a Dashboard Page